-In his work as a transformer engineer at Doble Engineering Company, Bill Griesacker is always working to improve and become better in the way he does things.
+In his work as a principal engineer, Consulting and Testing Services, at Doble Engineering Company, Bill Griesacker is always working to improve and become better in the way he does things.

 "In my work with supporting procurement (factory inspections) and root cause analysis projects I have seen the common link for the need for continuous improvement, the need to improve the way we do things," Griesacker said.

 As part of that need to improve, Griesacker trains other engineers on transformer inspections.
 He will be speaking on a number of topics at Doble's 2017 Life of a Transformer Seminar, Feb.
 20-24, in Huntington Beach, California.
 He will present four sessions: Transformer Design & Manufacturing; Geomagnetic Induced Current (GIC) Disturbance Mitigation: NERC TPL-007-1 Compliance; Root Causes of Failure on the Forensic Analysis Panel; and Transformer Design Reviews.

 According to Griesacker, the purchase of a power transformer can easily account for the majority of investment into a new transmission or distribution substation.
 As users strive for the most effective investment, they should consider life-cycle owning costs, rather than only the purchase price.
 It is important to understand the actual loss cost and physical design impacts when conducting a loss evaluation.

 Design reviews are used to help establish an agreed-upon design and help expedite the procurement process by bringing both parties together to discuss the technical details of transformer design and making sure the new transformer will meet necessary specifications.
 Factory inspections are used during the procurement process to verify quality and workmanship, while also establishing a direct communication channel that promotes quick resolutions if problems arise.
 The goal of these inspections is to minimize schedule delays and ensure the accuracy and quality of the product.